-FMS or FMP in the Trinity Region should consider potential impacts as it relates to the ecological flows established under the directive of SB3.
+FMSs or FMPs in the Trinity Region should consider potential impacts as they relate to the ecological flows established under the directive of SB3.
 Several studies have been completed for the Trinity Region with the purpose of studying environmental flow needs as part of the objectives of SB3 (Quigg & Steichen, 2015); (Mangham, Osting, & Flores, 2015); (Quigg & Steichen, Defining Bioindicators for Freshwater Inflow Needs Studies Phase 2: Defining a Sound Ecological Environment for Galveston Bay, 2018).

-FMS or FMP should be able to maintain the established SB3 environmental flows in the Trinity River at the Grand Prairie, Dallas, Oakwood, and Romayor gauge locations.
+FMSs or FMPs should be able to maintain the established SB3 environmental flows in the Trinity River at the Grand Prairie, Dallas, Oakwood, and Romayor gauge locations.
 (Li, Passalacqua, & Hodges, 2018) identified anthropogenic factors affecting this study site and the stream segment.
-The study identifies floodplain management as more impactful on riparian areas than high pulse flow management and return flows at the base flow level as the main factor to satisfy subsistence and base flows.
-FMS or FMP at or upstream of this location should focus on floodplain management and maintaining return flows.
+The study identified floodplain management as more impactful on riparian areas than high pulse flow management.
+The study also determined return flows at the base flow level as the main factor to satisfy subsistence and base flows.
+FMSs or FMPs at or upstream of these locations should focus on floodplain management and maintaining return flows.
 Similarly, at the Dallas location, FMSs or FMPs should be able to maintain return flows to satisfy SB3 subsistence and base flows.
 A study conducted under SB 2 by Texas Instream Flow Program (TIFP) suggests that base flows between 75 and 450 cubic feet per second at Oakwood could exhibit temperatures above the TIFP goals in select shallow areas.
 FMSs or FMPs that increase the base flows could ensure that the TIFP temperature goals are met at this location.
 Dissolved oxygen (DO) could also improve if FMSs or FMPs increase base flows.
-FMSs or FMPs that increase the base flows to satisfy SB3 subsistence and base flows.
+FMSs or FMPs should maintain return flows to satisfy SB3 subsistence and base flows.
 An FMS or FMP, in all likelihood, will increase base flows at Romayor above 575 cubic feet per second, which is required for continuous sand transport.

 The high pulse flow SB3 values at the above locations primarily provide sediment, water table, and in-channel habitat functions.
-FMS or FMP is expected to reduce the extreme peak flows yet maintain the periodic high pulse flows required at these locations to sustain ecological and habitat functions.
+FMSs or FMPs are expected to reduce the extreme peak flows yet maintain the periodic high pulse flows required at these locations to sustain ecological and habitat functions.